danieldiamond/gitlab-analytics/README.md

 1. Extract and Load (EL): Python scripts, [Singer taps](https://www.singer.io/).
 1. Transformation: [dbt](https://docs.getdbt.com/) to handle transforming the raw data into a normalized data model within PG.
 1. Warehouse: Any SQL based data warehouse.
 We recommend [PostgeSQL](https://www.postgresql.org/) and include it in the Meltano pipeline.
 Postgres cloud services like [Google Cloud SQL](https://cloud.google.com/sql/) are also supported, for increased scalability and durability.
 1. Orchestration/Monitoring: [GitLab CI](https://about.gitlab.com/features/gitlab-ci-cd/) for scheduling, running, and monitoring the ELT jobs.
 In the future, [DAG](https://gitlab.com/gitlab-org/gitlab-ce/issues/41947) support will be added.
 Non-GitLab alternatives are [Airflow](https://airflow.incubator.apache.org) or [Luigi](https://github.com/spotify/luigi).
+GitLab CI can handle 1000's of distributed runners to run for example Python scripts.
 1. Visualization/Dashboard: Meltano is compatible with nearly all visualization engines, due to the SQL based data store.
 For example commercial products like [Looker](https://looker.com/) or [Tableau](https://www.tableau.com/), as well as open-source products like [Superset](https://github.com/airbnb/superset) or [Metabase](https://metabase.com) can be used.

 ## How to use